lightning/bolts/12-offer-encoding.md

     - MUST NOT set `offer_quantity_max`.

 A reader of an offer:
-  - if the offer contains any TLV fields greater or equal to 80:
+  - if the offer contains any tlv fields outside the inclusive ranges: 1 to 79 and 1000000000 to 1999999999:
     - MUST NOT respond to the offer.
   - if `offer_features` contains unknown _odd_ bits that are non-zero:
     - MUST ignore the bit.